Mutagah/secure_my_site/README.md

 #####   3. With docker installed, paste the `docker pull mutagah/sample-docker-app1` command into your docker cli terminal.

-#####   4. Run the docker image with the command  `docker run -d -p 8000:80 sample-docker-app:1.0` to create a docker container with the pulled docker image.
+#####   4. Create a docker container with the pulled docker image using the command `docker run -d -p 8000:80 sample-docker-app:1.0`.
 Ensure your container is running by checking the logs using `docker logs sample-docker-app:1.0`

 #####   5. Navigate to  ` localhost:8000 ` to access you web page data.